VitoVan/calm/README.md

 (c:volume-wav 128 :channel -1)
 ```

-The value should between 0 (silence) and 128.
+The value should be between 0 (silence) and 128.

 Set `:channel` to -1 means all channels.